Glenrothes

-Planned in the late 1940s as one of Scotland's first post-second world war new towns, its original purpose was to house miners who were to work at a newly established coal mine, the Rothes Colliery.
-After the mine closed, the town developed as an important industrial centre playing a major role in developing Scotland's Silicon Glen between 1961 and 2000, with several major electronics and hi-tech companies setting up facilities in the town.
-The Glenrothes Development Corporation (GDC), a quasi-autonomous non-governmental organisation, was established to develop, manage and promote the new town.
-The GDC, supported by the local authority, oversaw the governance of Glenrothes until the GDC was wound up in 1995, after which all responsibility was transferred to Fife Council.

-Glenrothes is the administrative capital of Fife, containing the headquarters of both Fife Council and Police Scotland Fife Division and is a major service centre within the area.
+The town has won multiple horticultural awards in the Beautiful Scotland and Britain in Bloom contests for the quality of its parks and landscaping.
+It has numerous outdoor sculptures and artworks, a result of the appointment of town artists in the early development of the town.
 It is also a centre for excellence within the high-tech electronics and manufacturing industry sectors; several organisations have their global headquarters in Glenrothes.
 Major employers include Bosch Rexroth (hydraulics manufacturing), Fife College (education), Leviton (fibre optics manufacturing) and Raytheon (defence and electronics).
 Glenrothes is unique in Fife as much of the town centre floorspace is internalised within Fife's largest shopping centre, the Kingdom Shopping Centre.
 Public facilities include a regional sports and leisure centre, two golf courses, major parks, a civic centre and theatre and a college campus.

-The town has won multiple horticultural awards in the Beautiful Scotland and Britain in Bloom contests for the quality of its parks and landscaping.
-It has numerous outdoor sculptures and artworks, a result of the appointment of town artists in the early development of the town.
-The A92 trunk road provides the principal access to the town, passing through Glenrothes and connecting it to the wider Scottish motorway and trunk road network.
+The A92 trunk road provides the principal road access, passing through Glenrothes and connecting it to the wider Scottish motorway and trunk road network.
 A major bus station is located in the town centre, providing regional and local bus services to surrounding settlements.
+Glenrothes lies on the edge of the Edinburgh–Dundee line and Fife Circle rail line with railway stations serving the town located at Markinch and Thornton.

 History

 Toponymy

+The decision on the town's name was taken by the Fife Planning Committee which met in Cupar on 4 July 1947.
+Twelve names were considered for the new town prior to its formal designation.
+From the list of names Glenrothes and Westwood tied with five ballot votes each.
+Cadham, Drostain, Thaines and Woodside each received a single vote.
+The name Westwood was proposed by Provost Drummond, after Joseph Westwood, who was a strong advocate for the delivery of the new town, cut his political teeth in Fife and was Secretary of State for Scotland at the time.
+Glenrothes carried the day by eight votes to six on a second ballot despite the plea to recognise Westwood's “services to the country”.
+In a tragic twist of fate Joseph Westwood died 18 days later in a car accident.

-The name Rothes comes from the association with the Earl of Rothes, of the Leslie family from Northeast Scotland.
+The name Rothes comes from the association with the Earl of Rothes, of the Leslie family.
 This family historically owned much of the land on which Glenrothes has been built, and gave its name to the adjacent village of Leslie.
 "Glen" (from the Scottish Gaelic word gleann meaning valley) was added to prevent confusion with Rothes in Moray, and to reflect the location of the town within the River Leven valley.

 The different areas ("precincts") of Glenrothes have been named after the hamlets that were already established in the area (e.g. Cadham, Woodside), the farms which formally occupied the land (e.g. Caskieberran, Collydean, Rimbleton) or the historical estate homes in the area (e.g. Balbirnie, Balgeddie, Leslie Parks).